GoogleCloudPlatform/emblem/docs/auth-design.md

 API requests are made via secure HTTP requests, and are authenticated, if they are authenticated, with an HTTP Authorization header.
-That header includes an *id token*, a JWT that contains claims about the user's identity, a validity period, and a digital signature from a trusted identity verification agent.
+That header includes an *id token*, a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) that contains claims about the user's identity, a validity period, and a digital signature from a trusted identity verification agent.

-We have chosen to use [Google Identity Oauth2](https://developers.google.com/identity/protocols/oauth2/web-server) as Emblem's identity provider.
+We have chosen to use [Google Identity OAuth2](https://developers.google.com/identity/protocols/oauth2/web-server) as Emblem's identity provider.
 It is the responsibility of the Emblem website to take users through that authentication flow to get a valid _id token_, and then provide it to the API whenever operations on data are needed.

-## First decision: how to authenticate with Google
+## How to authenticate with Google

 There are many way to authenticate with Google or with other identity providers that may be federated with a Google identity service.
 We initially decided to use [Firebase authentication using Google Sign-in with JavaScript](https://firebase.google.com/docs/auth/web/google-signin).

-After using Firebase authentication for a short while we decided it was not a good fit for our needs.
+After using Firebase authentication for a short while we found it was not a good fit for our needs.
 It required setting up a Firebase project as well as a Google Cloud project, and required three Emblem codebases to be involved (website browser-based code, website server-side code, and API server-side code).
-These combined to make setting up new Emblem instances more complicated and more prone to failures when done manually.
+These combined to make setting up new Emblem instances complicated and prone to failures when done manually.

 The project then pivoted to using [OAuth2 with Google Identity](https://developers.google.com/identity/protocols/oauth2/web-server),